stts-se/wikispeech-manuscriptor/README.md

      go run cmd/scripttool/*.go <db file> scriptgen <config file>

-Some config examples can be found in folder `config_examples`.
+More information about config files can be found in sections _Config files_ and _Sample scripts_ below.

-Config files used to generate scripts included in releases for this repo: `sample_scripts`.

 ### List available filter features